JorgeX/gatsby-theme-novela/README.md

 # Create an empty directory and go into it
 mkdir novela-site && cd novela-site

-# Add all required depedencies
+# Add all required dependencies
 yarn add react react-dom gatsby @narative/gatsby-theme-novela
 ```